Hill Country and Delta Blues with Hypnotic Grooves

 Joshua Howell (Vocals, Guitar, Harmonica)

-Within three years of starting harmonica at the age of 14, Joshua was sitting in with many of the San Francisco Bay Area's blues bands.
-He quickly became the desired house harmonica player in clubs such as Eli's Mile High and Your Place Too, though his under-age status limited his exposure to only those clubs that could circumvent the age restrictions.
-During this period, he took up guitar, intently focused on learning the techniques of the Mississippi greats such as Fred McDowell, Bukka White, Robert Johnson and RL Burnside.
-While living in Santa Cruz, Joshua pursued a successful career in guitar making, developing the Howell & Forsyth Guitar Company.
-Though he continued to focus on playing music and gigging locally, music as a profession took a back seat to lutherie.
-It wasn't until he moved to Thailand that he dedicated himself entirely to musicianship, taking on over 15 gigs a week as a solo artist.
-After two years playing professionally in Thailand's mountainous north, Joshua returned to the U.S. and continued to perform in the San Francisco Bay Area.
-When he crossed paths with drummer and percussionist Pete Devine, they recognized their similar influences and musical sensibilities.
-Their common approach effortlessly generated a powerhouse combo of inspired and unaffected blues.
+Within three years of picking up the harmonica at the age of 14, Joshua was sitting in with many of the San Francisco Bay Area's blues bands.
+He quickly became the go-to house harmonica player at clubs like Eli's Mile High and Your Place Too, though his under-age status limited his exposure to only those clubs that could circumvent the age restrictions.
+During this time, he took up guitar, intently focused on learning the techniques of the Mississippi greats such as Fred McDowell, Bukka White, Robert Johnson, and RL Burnside.
+While living in Santa Cruz, Joshua built a successful career in guitar making, co-founding the Howell & Forsyth Guitar Company.
+Though he continued performing locally, music as a profession took a back seat to lutherie until a move to Thailand where he committed fully to musicianship, playing over 15 gigs a week as a solo artist.
+After two years playing professionally in Thailand's mountainous north, he returned to the Bay Area and resumed performing.
+When he crossed paths with drummer and percussionist Pete Devine, they recognized a shared musical language.
+Their common approach effortlessly generated a powerhouse, deeply rhythmic take on blues that became the foundation of HowellDevine’s sound.

 Joe Kyle Jr. (Upright Bass)